desci-labs/rfps-and-microgrants/README.md

 **4. Describe your solution or proposal?**
 _This is the meat of your proposal.
 Be as detailed as possible.
 Make sure to specify if you are creating a research proposal or a technical solution._

-**5. Describe your timeline, milestones, and expected costs for each milestone.?**
+**5. Describe your timeline, milestones, and expected costs for each milestone.**
 _RFPs are rarely funded in a single payment.
 Break your proposal into phases that end with milestone completions.
 How will you reach those milestones?
 What is your proposal’s total cost and what is the cost for each phase?_

 **6. Do you expect to need support from the DeSci Labs development team?
 If so, what kind?**